ECF ‘The Drama of Climate Change and a Low-carbon Future’

 Learn and Practise

-To complement and strengthen the primary school students’ knowledge gained from the drama, a series of ‘Learn and Practise’ activities will be implemented at each of the 40 participating schools.
+To complement and strengthen the primary school students’ knowledge gained from the drama, a series of ‘Learn and Practise’ activities are being carried out for the participating schools.
 The activities aim to convey a message to the students that they have the ability to change their own behaviour for the good of the planet and also influence their peers and family members to do the same.

-To reinforce their understanding of climate change and low-carbon living, a special, first-hand green experience, called ‘GreeXperience’, will be offered to the students of the participating primary schools.
-The activities will include guided tours of the Jockey Club Museum of Climate Change and guided green tours on The Chinese University of Hong Kong (CUHK) campus.
+To reinforce their understanding of climate change and low-carbon living, the students of the participating primary schools would acquire a special, first-hand green experience, or the ‘GreeXperience’, through environmental activities organized by the Jockey Club Museum of Climate Change.
+These activities include guided tours of the Museum and guided green tours on The Chinese University of Hong Kong campus.